jotaen/j4n.io/README.md

 ## TODOs for version 1.0

-### Router

-- Make sure, the randomly created tokens by "PUT /" are in fact unique
+- Router: Make sure, the randomly created tokens by "PUT /" are in fact unique

-### api.yml
+- (Global) versioning parameter

-- Update authentication info
+- api.yml: Insert authentication info